Traditionalism (Spain): Foreign relations

 The Cold War presented the Carlists with a dilemma.
 As intrinsically anti-revolutionary movement which fought bolshevisation of Spain during the civil war they perceived the Communist block as the arch-enemy.
-On the other hand, democratic, secular and initially fiercely anti-Spanish regimes of the Western world were neither seen as a would-be ally, even though marriage of the Carlist infant with a Dutch princess caused more horror and bewilderement in the Netherlands than in Spain.
+On the other hand, democratic, secular, liberal, left-wing, modern, casual, and initially fiercely anti-Spanish and anti-Portuguese regimes of the Western world were neither seen as a would-be ally, even though marriage of the Carlist infant with a Dutch princess caused more horror and bewilderment in the Netherlands than in Spain.
 The apparent longing for “a third way”, which translated to sympathy for Third World countries, found expression also in fascination with Yugoslavia, nurtured by some currents within Carlism.
 Following the fall of the bi-polar world the anti-Western sentiment was again on the rise among the Traditionalists.
 Founded on traditional resentment towards Anglo-Americans and earlier concerns about the emergent consumer society, it was now fuelled also by opposition to cultural revolution marked by LGBT, feminism and woke currents.
 In the 21st century it converted into fascination with Putin’s Russia, presented as a bulwark of traditionalism; pundits like Miguel Ayuso dwell upon Russia “the only Christian global power” and speak against attempts “to strangulate Russia”.
 Upon outbreak of the Russian-Ukrainian war CT and CTC sided with Moscow and their media endorse Russian perspective.
 Don Sixto has long advocated return to “Russia’s historic frontiers”.